ERDDAP is a data server that gives you a simple, consistent way to download

 - ERDDAP can serve many types of scientific data, not just oceanographic data.

-ERDDAP is a Data Access Program that was written at
+ERDDAP is a data server that was written at

 The ERDDAP server at ERD serves oceanographic data,